Menu

 Mývatn Nature Baths is a tempting geothermal pool complex situated in beautiful surroundings near Lake Mývatn.
 With steam baths, changing rooms and a café, it’s the perfect stopping off point if you’re on a driving tour of Iceland.

-Entry to the baths is not timed, so once you’re inside you can stay until closing.
+Entry to the baths is not timed, so you can stay until closing once you're inside.
 But most people visit for around 90 minutes.

 It’s worth noting that the waters here have a high sulphur content.
-This means that, although it is perfectly safe to swim here, it gives off a distinctive smell and can damage brass and silver jewellery.
+This means that it’s perfectly safe to swim here, but it gives off a distinctive smell and can damage brass and silver jewellery.

 People swimming in the Myvatn Nature Baths